NHL's focus shifts to Canadian cities as possible hubs

 Toronto Mayor John Tory supported his city being selected, noting he considers it to be the “hockey capital of the world.”

-“It will be a moral boost for us,” Tory said.
+“It will be a morale boost for us,” Tory said.
 “It will be great for the psychology of the city.”

 ---